manurathi1/manurathi1.github.io/_posts/2021/Oct/2021-10-12-TwoMomentSimulation.md

 excerpt: "Simulate data points when first two moments are known i.e. mean and standard deviation is given"
 tags:
   - Probability
+  - Simulation

 # comments: true

 ---
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1OonMdRn8GxvdiRFQ17sm2d0qyiLISxyS?usp=sharing)

-This article will look into how to simulate a series which has normal distribution i.e. higher moments ( Skew, Excess Kurt ) is 0. for simulation with 4 moments see **here**. <br/>
+This article will look into how to simulate a series which has normal distribution i.e. higher moments ( Skew, Excess Kurt ) is 0. for simulation with 4 moments refer to this <a href = "/FourMomentSimulation/"> article </a> <br/>
 In the first part, we will look into the case of 1 dimension. in the second ,we will see how to incorporate covariance for more than 1 dimension.

 ## Univariate simulation ( 1 Dimension )